An investigation into India's antitrust law reveals that Google is abusing Android's dominance, the report shows. | ExBulletin

 Google could appeal any order in an Indian court.

-The findings are a retreat of the latest antitrust law against Google in India, facing several surveys in the payment app https://reut.rs/2B9ODC5 and smart TV https://reut.rs/30JTioa markets. doing.
-The company is being investigated in Europe, the United States, etc. This week, South Korean antitrust regulators have fined Google https://www.reuters.com/technology/skorean-antitrust-agency-fines-google-177-mln-abusing-market-dominance-2021 -09-14 Customized version of Android.
+The findings are the latest antitrust setback for Google in India, facing several studies in the payment app and smart TV markets.
+The company is being investigated in Europe, the United States, etc. This week, South Korean antitrust regulators fined Google $ 180 million for blocking a customized version of Android.

 Google submitted at least 24 responses during the survey, defending itself and claiming that it didn’t hurt competition, the report said.